-Lemma 2.1 Let s be any designated source and H be a k-FTRS of G with respect to s.
+Lemma 1 Let s be any designated source and H be a k-FTRS of G with respect to s.
 Let A be a subset of V containing s such that every path from s to any vertex in A is contained in G(A).
 Then H(A) is a k-FTRS of G(A) with respect to s.

-Proof: Let F be any set of at most k failing edges, and v be any vertex reachable from s in $G(A) \setminus F$.
-Since v is reachable from s in $G \setminus F$ and H is a k-FTRS of G, so v must be reachable from s in $H \setminus F$ as well.
-Let P be any path from s to v in $H \setminus F$.
-Then (i) all edges of P are present in H and (ii) none of the edges of F appear on P. Since it is already given that every path from s to any vertex in A is contained in G(A), therefore, P must be present in G(A).
-So every vertex of P belongs to A. This fact combined with the inferences (i) and (ii) imply that P must be present in $H(A) \setminus F$.
+Proof Let F be any set of at most k failing edges, and v be any vertex reachable from s in $G(A) \setminus F$ .
+Since v is reachable from s in $G \setminus F$ and H is a k-FTRS of G, v must be reachable from s in $H \setminus F$ as well.
+Let P be any path from s to v in $H \setminus F$ .
+Then (i) all edges of P are present in H and (ii) none of the edges of F appear on P. Since every path from s to any vertex in A is contained in G(A), P must be present in G(A).
+So every vertex of P belongs to A. This fact combined with the inferences (i) and (ii) implies that P must be present in $H(A) \setminus F$ .
 Hence H(A) is k-FTRS of G(A) with respect to s.

-The next lemma is an adaptation of Lemma 10 from Tarjan's classical paper on Depth First Search [30] to our needs.
+The next lemma is an adaptation of Lemma 10 from Tarjan's classical paper on Depth First Search [33] to our needs.

-Lemma 2.2 Let T be a DFS tree of G. Let $a, b \in V$ be two vertices without any ancestor-descendant relationship in T, and assume that a is visited before b in the DFS traversal of G corresponding to tree T. Every path from a to b in G must pass through a common ancestor of a, b in T.
+Lemma 2 Let T be a DFS tree of G. Let $a, b \in V$ be two vertices without any ancestor-descendant relationship in T, and assume that a is visited before b in the DFS traversal of G corresponding to tree T. Every path from a to b in G must pass through a common ancestor of a and b in T.

-Proof: Let us assume on the contrary that there exists a path P from a to b in G that does not pass through any common ancestor of a, b in T. Let z be the LCA of a, b in T, and w be the child of z lying on Path(z,a) in T. See Figure 1.
-Let A be the set of vertices which are either visited before w in T or lie in the subtree T(w), and B be the set of vertices visited after w in T. Thus a belongs to set A, and b belongs to set B. Let x be the last vertex in P that lies in set A, and y be the successor of x on path P. Since none of vertices of P is a common ancestor of a and b, therefore, the edge (x,y) must belong to set $A \times B$.
-So the following relationship must hold true-Finish-Time(x) \leq Finish-Time(x) \leq Visit-Time(x).
-But such a relationship is not possible since all the out-neighbors of x must be visited before the DFS traversal finishes for vertex x.
-Hence we get a contradiction.
+Proof Let us assume on the contrary that there exists a path P from a to b in G that does not pass through any common ancestor of a, b in T. Let z be the LCA of a, b in T, and w be the child of z lying on Path(z, a) in T. See Fig. 1.
+Let A be the set of vertices which are either visited before w in T or lie in the subtree T(w), and B be the set of remaining vertices.
+Thus a belongs to set A, and B belongs to set B. Let B be the last vertex in P that lies in set A, and y be the successor of x on path P. Thus the edge (x, y) must belong to set $A \times B$ .
+Now all the out-neighbors of x including y must be visited before the DFS traversal finishes for vertex x.
+This along with the fact that x cannot be an ancestor of w implies that vertex y must be visited before the DFS traversal finishes for vertex w.
+This is a contradiction since y lies in B, the DFS traversal for vertices in B starts after the DFS traversal finishes for vertex w.

-Figure 1: Depiction of vertices a, b, z, w and sets A (shown in orange) and B (shown in purple).
+Fig. 1 Depiction of vertices a, b, z, w and sets A (shown in orange) and B (shown in purple) (Color figure online)

-2.1 A heavy path decomposition
+2.1 A Heavy Path Decomposition